mortendaehli/mortendaehli.github.io/content/page/reading-list.md

 draft = false
 +++

-This is a curated list of reading material and code projects that I enjoy and recommend to others:
+Welcome to my treasure trove of resources!
+In this curated list, I share the reading materials and code projects that have not only enriched my understanding but also shaped my approach in the tech world.
+Each item here is more than just a recommendation — it's a reflection of the philosophies and practices I believe in.

 ### Coding philosophy
 - [Twelve-factor app](https://12factor.net/)